kalleeh/gurum-platform/README.md

 #### Setup commands

 Run the below command to package all the deployment artifacts, upload them to the S3 bucket and create the CloudFormation stacks.
-If you run it for the first time you will be asked about a FQDN for the wildcart ceriticate.
+If you run it for the first time you will be asked about a FQDN for the wildcard ceriticate.
 Enter the domain name configured as above.

 ```sh
 ./deploy.sh